WemXPro/documentation/developers/services.md

 # Check if a key exists
 Settings::has('example::hostname');

-# Progmatically store a key value
+# Programmatically store a key value
 Settings::put('encrypted::example::password', 'SuperSecure');

 # Delete a key